 Users may migrate the complete RM/COBOL Windows registry information from one machine to another by using the Registry Editor (regedit.exe), which is included with Windows.
 This program allows entire sections of the Windows registry to be exported to a text file (with the .reg extension), which can then be imported into the Windows registry of another machine.
 Consult the Microsoft Windows help documentation for more information on regedit.exe.

 Windows Registry Considerations

-Several Windows registry issues may be encountered when using the ini2reg utility (see page G-42) if the RM/COBOL for Windows runtime executable has been renamed or if the runtime server DLL has been moved.
+Several Windows registry issues may be encountered when using the ini2reg utility (see page G-42) if the RM/COBOL for Windows runtime executable has been renamed.

 Renaming the RM/COBOL for Windows Runtime